BobSoftOfficial/Microlist---proggraming-language/README.md

 lets see if it workes!

-now its getting more complicated... but hold on se in the hello world program we made you see we did this
+now its getting more complicated... but hold on see in the hello world program we made you see we did this
 ```
 1 ml.
 ```